noahba65/EfficientNetB0_x_ray_classification/README.md

 # Multi-Class Chest X-Ray Classification with EfficientNet-B0

 This repository contains the code and documentation for the paper "Multi-Class Chest X-Ray Classification with EfficientNet-B0".
 The goal of this project is to classify chest X-ray (CXR) images into four categories: COVID-19, pneumonia, tuberculosis (TB), and healthy lungs using the EfficientNet-B0 model.
-Click [here](mendeley_model.html) to view the JupyterLabs Notebook code
+Click here: ([mendeley_model.html](https://noahba65.github.io/EfficientNetB0_x_ray_classification/mendeley_model.html)) to view the JupyterLabs Notebook code.

 ## Overview